philipmarsden/Checkout_Oct20/README.md

 increase processing power - cloud setup means this is possible at a cost. how can we make it more efficient - collecting addtional data at source? e.g. postcode at time of view?

+potential issues:
+- need to check the pageviews data in the extract to see the start and end time - can the hours overlap?
+- what happens when a user has a pageview in the time between the start of the hour and extract and then the same pageview within the next hour? can separate them off and union with next hours load - so that 1 hour is loaded in full at a time.